Early Childhood Referral

-The Newton Early Childhood Programs provide a wide range of special education services for children ages 3-5, who are not eligible to attend kindergarten and reside in Newton.
+The Newton Early Childhood Program (NECP) provides a wide range of special education services for children ages 3-5, who are not eligible to attend kindergarten and reside in Newton.
 These services may include evaluation, consultation, therapy sessions to address specific needs (e.g. speech and language, physical therapy, etc.), and education in classroom settings.
+If your child is younger than 3 years you should contact your local early intervention program, and if your child is kindergarten age eligible you should contact your neighborhood elementary school.

 Concerns About Your Child's Development?